scie1006-2023/comp/workshop2.md

       db.sensors.insert_one(record)
       ```

    6. Now that we have learned how to read sensor data, and store sensor data in a MongoDB database.
-To continuously read the temperature and humidity data from the sensor and save it in the MongoDB database, we could put everything into an infinite loop.
+To continuously read the temperature and humidity data from the sensor and save it in the MongoDB database, we could put everything into an infinite loop as follows.

       ```python
       from smbus2 import SMBus